qbicsoftware/research-data-management/docs/upload/upload_measurement_data.md

  |- metadata.txt  // mandatory!
 ```

+!!! note
+    You can upload folders in the same way.
+Everything at the top level of your created folder is
+    considered.
+For uploading folders, specify the name of the folder instead of a file name.
+    Uploading only specific files from a sub directory is not supported at the moment.

 The folder `my-registration-batch` represents an atomic registration unit and must contain the
-`metadata.txt` with information about the measurements identifier and the files belonging to this measurement
+`metadata.txt` with information about the measurements identifier and the files belonging to this
+measurement
 dataset.
 One registration task can register data for multiple measurements.
-The `metadata.txt` file for the previous example would look like this:
+The `metadata.txt` file for the
+previous example would look like this:

 !!! note
-    Please ensure that measurement identifier and filename are separated by a TAB character and not by spaces.
+Please ensure that measurement identifier and filename are separated by a TAB `\t` character and not
+by spaces.

 ```text
 NGSQTEST001AE-1234512312  file1_1.fastq.gz